aplteam/MarkAPL/Files/MarkAPL_CheatSheet.md

 ## APL code

-APL code can be presented to the reader either as a code block or as in-line mark-up, meaning that the APLcode is embedded into a paragraph or cell etc.
+APL code can be presented to the reader either as a code block or as in-line mark-up, meaning that the APL code is embedded into a paragraph or cell etc.

-* See [Code blocks](#) for a discussion of code blocks.

-* See [In-line code](#inlinecode2) for a discussion of code blocks.
+Note that [Code blocks](#) and [In-line code](#inlinecode2) are different in many respects.

 ## Tables